 What are obligations of a registrar when it finds out that a registrant is operating as an unaccredited service provider after registration has already been processed?

-In preparing its Initial Report, the WG had agreed that discussion of Question A-3 should take place later on in its deliberative processes, given that the 2013 RAA only went into effect on 1 January 2014.
-Similarly, Questions A-1 or A-4 appear to be general questions that would be better addressed following the WG’s finalization of recommendations in the other Charter question categories.

-The WG’s final recommendations on Category A can be found in Section 7.
+Rhe WG had agreed early on that a useful and data-driven discussion of Question A-3 should only take place later on, given that the 2013 RAA only went into effect on 1 January 2014.
+The WG also considered that Questions A-1 or A-4 were general questions that would be better addressed following the WG’s finalization of recommendations in the other Charter question categories.
+The WG’s responses to these two questions therefore form part of its responses to other Charter questions; specifically, _____________ below, and as such are recorded in those respective sections of this report.the WG’s final recommendations on Category A can be found in Section 7.

 5.3 Maintenance of Privacy/Proxy Services (Charter Questions Grouping Category B)